Zaid-Ajaj/Fable.CloudFlareWorkers/README.md

 Worker.initialize worker
 ```

 A "worker" is a function of type `IHttpRequest -> Async<IHttpResponse>` which is what `Worker.initialize` expects.
-However, you could also implement simple synchronous workers of `IHttpRequest -> IHttpResponse` and give them to `Worker.initialize`:
+However, you could also implement simple synchronous workers of type `IHttpRequest -> IHttpResponse` and give them to `Worker.initialize`:
 ```fs
 let worker (request: IHttpRequest) =
     match request.method, request.path with